Tuesday, June 30, 2009

 Saturday, June 27, 2009

 I recently stumbled across what is indisputably my favourite review of the Storm Front graphic novel ever written.
 Or poorly translated.
 Or somehow spontaneously produced by some "Millenium Hand and Shrimp"-style babble generator.
-It was composed in response to the book reaching #1 on the New York Times Graphic Books Bestseller List, something I may or may not have posted about in this blog, but which is nevertheless AWESOME. *adds to resume, come to think of it*
+It was composed in response to the book reaching #1 on the New York Times Graphic Books Bestseller List, something I may or may not have posted about in this blog, but which is nevertheless AWESOME. *adds to resume, come to think of it* I'm terrified of it somehow disappearing off the face of the internet in a puff of logic, so I'm reproducing it here, with my favourite bits in bold to save time for the lazy and/or overtaxed: The New York Times most excellently sellers enter is a Brobdingnagian enter that people require they could be on.
+They recently opened up a subsidiary payment fair jocose books and explicit novels, and that’s what we be enduring here.
+This enter compiles uninjured all the approach from the basic past the 6th of June.
+I secluded included 3 items from 2 sections and nixed the Manga.

 The following is the enter presented in visual dimensions.
 You can peruse the well-built enter before visiting The New York Times online.
 The Dresden Files: Storm Front before Mark J. 1.
 Powers and Ardian SyafA explicit multi-storey tale based on the bestselling Harry Dresden books before Jim Butcher!If circumstances neighbouring a misdemeanour lineaments the accustomed and confirmation points to a shady who is anything but forgiving, the men and women of the Chicago Police Department apostrophize b supplicate in the a given gazebo who can current of air unconventional and all past bestial phenomena.